Sota Aoyama: Early acting and theater roles

 Aoyama began his career in 2001 with his first appearance in the 2002 series, Home & Away.

 Aoyama auditioned for a role of Kaoru Kaido in the musical version of The Prince of Tennis but ultimately cast as Sadaharu Inui, he appeared as a part of the Seigaku 1st generation cast on the musical from 2003 then he graduated from the role in 2005 during their ’2004-2005 Side Fudomine ~Special Match.

-During his stint in Tenimyu, he appeared in another theater show called Legend of the Beatiful and he landed a role of one of the lead characters in the drama series, Damenari!, where he played Nobuhiko Tezuka, an aspirant doctor but have to setback and began as an employee in a convenience store, Ludens.
+During his stint in Tenimyu, he appeared in another theater show called Legend of the Beautiful and he landed a role of one of the lead characters in the drama series, Damenari!, where he played Nobuhiko Tezuka, an aspirant doctor but have to setback and began as an employee in a convenience store, Ludens.

 Aoyama appeared in supportive roles in a television drama based on a manga, Holyland and an anthology-based movie, Stories Arrived by Email.